Opossum: Evolution

 Large opossums like Didelphis show a pattern of gradually increasing in size over geologic time as sparassodont diversity declined.
-Several groups of opossums, including Thylophorops, Thylatheridium, Hyperdidelphys, and sparassocynids developed carnivorous adaptations during the late Miocene-Pliocene, prior to the arrival of carnivorans in South America.
-Most of these groups with the exception of Lutreolina are now extinct.
+Several groups of opossums, including Thylophorops, Thylatheridium, Hyperdidelphys, and sparassocynids developed carnivorous adaptations during the late Miocene-Pliocene, before the arrival of carnivorans in South America.
+Most of these groups, with the exception of Lutreolina, are now extinct.
+It has been suggested that the size and shape of the ancestral didelphid's jaw would most closely match that of the modern Marmosa genus.

 Characteristics

 Didelphimorphs are small to medium-sized marsupials that grow to the size of a house cat.
 They tend to be semi-arboreal omnivores, although there are many exceptions.
 Most members of this order have long snouts, a narrow braincase, and a prominent sagittal crest.
 The dental formula is: teeth.
 By mammalian standards, this is an unusually full jaw.
 The incisors are very small, the canines large, and the molars are tricuspid.

 Didelphimorphs have a plantigrade stance (feet flat on the ground) and the hind feet have an opposable digit with no claw.
 Like some New World monkeys, some opossums have prehensile tails.
-Like that of all marsupials, the fur consists of awn hair only; many females have a pouch.
+Like most marsupials, many females have a pouch.
 The tail and parts of the feet bear scutes.
 The stomach is simple, with a small cecum.
 Like most marsupials, the male opossum has a forked penis bearing twin glandes.